rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.markdown

 One purpose of introducing the game loop class was to separate pygame code from our game.
 One reason to do that is that our game becomes easier to test.
 And if it's easier to test, it suggests that the design is also better.
+(People claim at least.
+So let's go with that here.)

 But some details of pygame are leaking out.